 She was the founding Executive Director of the Broadbent Institute, a progressive organization focused on public policy and training.
 Prior to that, she served as Director of Strategic Communications for former NDP leader Jack Layton.
 Before entering her career in politics, Kathleen worked in newsrooms in Toronto, Ottawa and Washington, D.C.

 Kathleen holds an MSc in Politics and Communication from the London School of Economics, where she was awarded a Chevening Scholarship by the British Council and holds an Honours BA from Trent University.
-She remains an active volunteer with Equal Voice where she focuses on how to field, nurture and promote more women candidates to every level of political office in Canada.
+She loves a good campaign and in her spare time volunteers to train, field and promote women and equity seeking candidates to every level of political office in Canada.